SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

 ---
 title: Dynamicforms Styling
 ---
-Dynamic forms Library is shipped with default Bootstrap 4 CSS classes.
+Dynamicforms library is shipped with default Bootstrap 4 CSS classes.
 These classes can be overridden with the custom JSON configuration through the Backoffice.

 ***